 Welcome!
-My name is Carolynne Lewis-Arévalo, but I call myself "Lina", (she/her/hers) and I am a Licensed Professional Counselor and Certified Telehealth Provider serving adults who are struggling with anxiety, worry, fear, trauma, shame, and other side-effects of a difficulty childhood.
+My name is Carolynne Lewis-Arévalo, but I call myself "Lina", (she/her/hers) and I am a Licensed Professional Counselor and Certified Telehealth Provider serving adults who are struggling with anxiety, worry, fear, trauma, shame, and other side-effects of a difficult childhood.

 Let me tell you a bit about myself.
 After 15 years of raising two children on my own while working full-time in a low-wage job, I decided it was time for to pursue a career of my own.